-For our tests, we collected a set of 100 MIDI tracks, arranged as 10 examples for each of 10 genres - blues, country, disco, hiphop, house, new wave, rock, pop, punk, and rhythm & blues - roughly based on contemporary popular music radio, and, according to our intuitions, defining classes that might possibly distinguished by their rhythm patterns.
+For our tests, we collected a set of 100 MIDI tracks, arranged as 10 examples for each of 10 genres.
+Our intention was to provide a reasonable selection of the kind of music typically heard on contemporary popular music radio.
+The genres were also defined with an eye to distinctions that could possibly be discerned in the rhythm patterns (according to our intuitions) and also the availability of enough suitable MIDI files.
 We verified that each of the files we selected was a well-produced replica and a satisfactory representative of its class, but did not use any more specific criteria in selecting them.
+The ten categories can be seen on the axes of the confusion matrix in figure 2.